-On the one hand, we wouldn’t wish cancer on anyone, and yet we wouldn’t erase cancer from our story because our family was changed for the better.
+On the one hand, we wouldn’t wish cancer on anyone and yet we wouldn’t erase cancer from our story because our family was changed for the better.

 Social media can make it look like everyone is always happy, always beautiful, and the kids are always smiling—never fighting.
 When you live through a trauma, you know for certain that is not true.

 Everyone is carrying some type of burden.
-The almost five year journey it took for me to feel better after my cancer battle made us all more aware of that than ever before.
+The almost five-year journey it took for me to feel better after my cancer battle made us all more aware of that than ever before.

-And we are now convinced that we received 3 unexpected gifts from cancer:
+We are now convinced that we received 3 unexpected gifts from cancer: